joelouthan/theologic.us/content/posts/prayers/2020-08-30-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

+Isaiah 60:8-9
+Who are these that fly like a cloud, and like doves to their windows?
+For the coastlands shall hope for me, the ships of Tarshish first, to bring your children from afar, their silver and gold with them, for the name of the LORD your God, and for the Holy One of Israel, because he has made you beautiful.

 ## Pray for Sarah and her friends